 Integrate and Compare

 HVR supports integrating changes into Teradata location.
 This section describes the configuration requirements for integrating changes (using Integrate or HVR Refresh) into Teradata location.
+For the list of supported Teradata versions, into which HVR can integrate changes, see Integrate changes into location in Capabilities.
 HVR also allows you to perform HVR Compare for Teradata database in source location.

 Grants for Integrate and Compare